xiaoronglv/CKAD-exercises/d.configuration.md

 ### Create the YAML for an nginx pod that runs with the user ID 101.
 No need to create the pod

+> ⚠ question: what does user ID 101 mean?

 <details><summary>show</summary>
 <p>